How to Master French Noun Gender: Common Patterns for Masculine and Feminine Words

 de la (feminine)

 Then there are the adjectives, which have different spellings or pronunciations depending on the gender of the noun to which you’re applying them.
-And of course, for you time traveling connoisseurs, there are the gender agreements found in the perfect tense and all of its grammatically derivative compound tenses.
+And there are the gender agreements found in the perfect tense and all of its grammatically derivative compound tenses.

 How to Conquer French Gender Rules in a Nutshell